leosol/remote-dd/README.md

 # REMOTE-DD - efective remote RAW disk access
 ### Provide remote dd functionality over internet to remote sites

-Creates a remote disk copy using python to a TCP destination protected by a password.
+Creates a remote disk copy to a TCP destination protected by a password.

 *Alert*: it does not use SSL (yet)